-Once a star centre-back for Manchester United, Bruce's managerial career has been far more complex, and he is one of the only managers to take charge of both Sheffield and Tyneside clubs.
+Once a star centre-back for Manchester United, Bruce's managerial career has been far more complex, and he is the only manager to have taken charge of both Sheffield and Tyne and Wear clubs.

 He won the Premier League three times while at Manchester United as well as lifting the FA Cup on another three occasions.
 He finished his 20-year playing career with 14 trophies and is hailed by many as the best player never to earn a cap for England.

 As a manager he's been a runner-up in the Championship twice, won the first division and Championship play-offs, and been the beaten finalist in the 2014 FA Cup.

 Emerging as a player with Gillingham and Norwich

 Bruce turned down trials at Newcastle United, Sunderland, Derby County and Southport before agreeing to travel down to Kent for a chance at Gillingham.
 They signed him, but turned away fellow Wallsend boy Peter Beardsley.